mcoppoli/Tron/README.md

 ### Alpha-beta cutoff and max depth
 Alpha beta cutoff is one of the most versatile and efficient algorithms for searching for optimal game states in an adversarial search problem.
-Because efficiency is a high priority, I used alpha-beta pruning to limit the number of states we expand, and a cutoff to prevent the algorithm from spending too much time searching far into the future.
+Because efficiency is a high priority, I used alpha-beta pruning to limit the number of states expanded, and a cutoff to prevent the algorithm from spending too much time searching far into the future.
 In early stages of the game, the cutoff is set to 5 generations, but as the total amount of free space and the total number of possible moves left in the game decreases, I increase this cutoff to encounter more terminal states and return a more accurate and informed decision.